ClaireYuj/ICMP-SMTP/README.md

 # ICMP_SMTP
-using ICMP protocol simulate PING and Traceroute function\n using SMTP to send email
+using ICMP protocol simulate PING and Traceroute function

+using SMTP to send email